DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-One or more processors comprising (multiple processors may be included in each device (4:48-59)):
+one or more processors to (multiple processors may be included in each device (4:48-59)):

-receive audio data obtained using one or more microphones of a vehicle (the voice recognition module receives an output signal from the microphone in the vehicle that captures voice signals, i.e. receive audio data obtained using one or more microphones of a vehicle (3:66-4:10));
+receive audio data obtained using one or more microphones of a vehicle, the audio data representing speech (the voice recognition module receives an output signal from the microphone in the vehicle that captures voice signals, i.e. receive audio data obtained using one or more microphones of the vehicle…representing speech (3:66-4:10));

 cause the vehicle to provide the output associated with the speech (the data output module receives information related to the POI from the search modules, and sends the information to the in-vehicle communications system or display, i.e. causing the vehicle to provide the output, in response to the voice command and gesture, i.e. associated with the speech (5:64-6:19),(7:6-17),(9:51-60)).